Contribute and be proud of defending Software Freedom from monopolist control! We are intervening in the Apple vs. EC case: Find out more.

 • Classification of Free Software as a World Cultural HeritageFinished

-The objectives were to have Free Software classified as an intangible world cultural heritage by UNESCO, and registered in the World Memory Register (another UNESCO project).
-The Free Software community and UNESCO share the same values of freedom, equality, and fraternity.
-Such a recognition would be a great promotion of Free Software.
+The goal was to have Free Software classified by UNESCO as an Intangible World Heritage and registered in the World Memory Register (another UNESCO project).
+The Free Software community and UNESCO share the same values of freedom, equality and fraternity.
+Such recognition would be a great boost for Free Software.

 • AGNULA: A GNU/Linux Audio distributionFinished

-The AGNULA project aimed at the creation of a fully functional, entirely Free Software GNU/Linux distribution for professional audio users.
-It is a project run by key players in the audio field with funding by the European Commission.
-The FSFE as a partner of this project is taking care of the legal issues, the long-term aspects and also making sure the Free Software community interests are heard.
+The AGNULA project aimed to create a fully functional, completely Free Software GNU/Linux distribution for professional audio users.
+Run by key players in the audio community, and funded by the European Commission, the FSFE was a partner in the project, taking care of the legal issues, its long-term aspects, and making sure that the interests of the Free Software community were heard.

 • EUCD - Copyright extensions that harmFinished

-The European Copyright Directive (EUCD) was the European equivalent of the U.S. Digital Millennium Copyright Act (DMCA).
-These laws not only lead to the creation of monopolies and cartels, they also provide serious impediments to the Freedoms of speech and press, as they provide means for digital censorship.
-The FSFE was actively involved in the resistance against such harmful legislation.
+The European Copyright Directive (EUCD) was the European equivalent of the US Digital Millennium Copyright Act (DMCA).
+These laws lead to the creation of monopolies and cartels, and pose serious obstacles to freedom of speech and the press by providing means for digital censorship.
+The FSFE has been actively involved in opposing such harmful legislation.

 • TUX&GNU@school columnFinished